Skip to main content

 Mazda 3

 The Mazda 3 is a great small car.
 It blends quick reflexes and excellent refinement with strong efficiency and an affordable price.
-Mazda’s i-Activ AWD system is optional on both the sedan and hatchback versions, and it can be paired with the standard 191-hp four-cylinder or the optional turbocharged engine with 250 hp.
+Mazda's i-Activ AWD system is optional on both the sedan and hatchback versions, and it can be paired with the standard 191-hp four-cylinder or the optional turbocharged engine with 250 hp.
 Either way, Mazda says its all-wheel-drive tech is predictive as opposed to reactive due to its reliance on 27 sensors that read things like road conditions and outside temperatures, which are monitored 200 times per second.
-It works well and makes the Mazda 3 one of the best sedans for snow.
+It works well and makes the Mazda 3 a great snow car.

 Shop all Mazda 3 models for sale